ChainAgnostic/namespaces/alephium/caip19.md

 ## Rationale

 Tokens are first class citizens on Alephium.
-Just like the native token "ALPH", all tokens on Alephium are managed by UTXOs, which is battle tested for secure asset management.
+Just like the native token `ALPH`, all tokens on Alephium are managed by UTXOs, which is battle tested for secure asset management.

-New tokens are deployed through the deployment of new contracts, with the token's id matching the id of the issuing contract.
+New tokens are deployed through the deployment of new contracts, with token's id matching the id of the issuing contract.
 The process of token issuance is the same for both fungible and non-fungible tokens.

 ## Specification of token id